We just couldn’t help ourselves. TTAI doesn’t take its eye off the ball even over the Holidays.

 Tip: Don’t settle for just the discount.
 Shop online and see if you are still paying too much.
-Every insurer has different rates.
-Bundling with your current insurer may still be more expensive than switching to another insurer altogether.

 4. Consult an Independent Agent – The days of driving to the closest State Farm, Farmers or Allstate agency and paying whatever they ask are over.
 Independent insurance agents can often get you better coverage at a lower premium.

 Tip: The companies independent agents represent don’t spend $500,000,000 of your premium dollars on advertising each year.
 Chain insurers are the “insurance equivalent” of Bank of America.

 5. Get Renters Insurance – Renters insurance is one of the cheapest insurance policies out there…think $200-$400 per year.

 Just because you rent doesn’t mean you cannot suffer a huge property or liability loss.
 Can you afford to re-purchase everything in your apartment if it burns down this year?